Defect in cyclotomic Hecke algebras

 \section{Abstract}

-The complexity of a block of a symmetric algebra can be measured by the notion of defect, a numerical datum associated to each of the simple modules contained in the block.
+The complexity of a block of a symmetric algebra can be measured by the notion of defect, a numerical datum associated with each of the simple modules contained in the block.
 Geck showed that the defect is a block invariant for Iwahori--Hecke algebras of finite Coxeter groups in the equal parameter case, and speculated that a similar result should hold in the unequal parameter case.
-We conjecture that the defect is a block invariant for all cyclotomic Hecke algebras associated with complex reflection groups, and we prove it for the groups of type $G(l,p,n)$ and for the exceptional types for which the blocks are known.
-In particular, for the groups $G(l,1,n)$, we show that the defect corresponds to the notion of weight in the sense of Fayers, for which we thus obtain a new way of computation.
-We also prove that the defect is a block invariant for cyclotomic Yokonuma--Hecke algebras.
+We prove that the defect is a block invariant for all cyclotomic Hecke algebras associated with the complex reflection groups of the infinite series $G(l,p,n)$, which include the Weyl groups of type $B_n$ in the unequal parameter case.
+In particular, for the groups $G(l,1,n)$, we show that the defect corresponds to the notion of weight in the sense of Fayers.
+We thus also obtain a new way of computing the weight, which uses a generalisation of the notion of hook lengths.
+We further show computationally that the defect is a block invariant for all cyclotomic Hecke algebras of exceptional type for which the blocks are known, and we conjecture that the result should hold for all complex reflection groups.
+Finally, we obtain that the defect is also a block invariant for cyclotomic Yokonuma--Hecke algebras.